 Is aquafaba only from chickpeas?

 No, you have plenty of options!
 You can use the water from any cooked beans.
 However, chickpeas and white beans yield the most neutral-tasting (and looking) aquafaba, so they’re preferred in vegan baking and cooking.
-After all, you don’t want meringues that taste of kidney beans!
+After all, you don’t want meringues that taste like kidney beans!

 The other thing to remember is to choose beans that have been cooked in water only.
 Brands that use brine (salted water) won’t taste as nice, and they don’t whip up as well.